spwhitton/git-remote-gcrypt/README.rst

         (From regular git configuration) The key to use for signing.
         You should set ``user.signingkey`` if your default signing key is not part of the participant list.

-The encryption of the manifest is updated for each push.
-The pusher must have the public keys of all collaborators.
-You can commit a keyring to the repo, further key management features do not yet exist.

-GPG configuration applies to public-key encryption, symmetric encryption, and signing.
-See `man gpg` for more information.

 Environment Variables
 =====================